sjpt/metaballsWebgl/README.md

 A test case can be viewed at https://sjpt.github.io/metaballsWebgl/marchtestlocal.html

-The implicit function marching cubes part can be used indepenedently from the metaball code.
+The implicit function marching cubes part can be used independently from the metaball code.
-Check the isFun checkbox and choose from a set of sample functions (modified from taken from http://mikolalysenko.github.io/Isosurface/).
+Choose function from the dropdown (modified from taken from http://mikolalysenko.github.io/Isosurface/).
-You can also type in your own function.
+You can also type in your own function using the code box.
 We intend to add sliders to take advatage of the real-time aspect of these functions.

 ## basic usage